 - Long introductory APR period on both purchases and balance transfers

 - No annual fee

-- Potentially low APR for cardholders with excellent credit
+- Potentially low APR for cardholders with good to excellent credit

 - Balance transfer fee of 3 percent (or $5, whichever is higher)